artemvmin/traktor_s5_mod/README.md

 1. Download or clone the repository
 2. Navigate to `Applications/Native Instruments/Traktor 2`
 3. Right click on Traktor and select `Show Package Contents`
-4. Copy the qml folder to `Contents/Resources` and replace all files
+4. Copy the qml folder to `Contents/Resources` and select merge (combine two folders, preserving all newer items)
 5. Restart Traktor